-Eight local Alabama Power office visits were performed in various locations across the state reviewing their methods of operation, outages experienced, and their causes, along with customer growth and/or stagnation in each area.
-Current Environmental Protection Administration rulings are straining power generation efforts and forcing technology changes that only time will reveal the total impact to the utility and ultimately to the consumer.
+Seven local office visits were performed in various locations across the state to review their methods of operation, outages experienced and their causes along with customer growth and/or stagnation in each area.
+Current Environmental Protection Administration rulings are straining power generation and forcing technology changes that only time will reveal the total impact to the utility and ultimately to the consumer.

-Universal Service Funds (USF) continued to impact Alabama residents in a positive manner by placing state-of-the-art electronics in the field and providing internet access to areas that otherwise would not receive service for a long time.

-Reviews were made of 168 AT&T projects that were designed to provide Internet access to rural consumers all over the state.
+Universal Service Funds (USF) continued to impact Alabama residents needs in a positive manner by placing state-of-the-art electronics in the field and providing Internet access to areas that otherwise would not receive service for a long time.
+Reviews were made of 79 AT&T projects that were designed to provide that access to rural consumers all over the state.

-CenturyLink accomplished the installation of 77 USF projects enhancing their ability to provide high-speed Internet service to their customers across their rural service area and each of these projects were reviewed for consistency with USF directives.
+CenturyLink accomplished 66 USF projects that enhanced their ability to provide high-speed Internet service to customers across their rural service area and each of these projects were reviewed for consistency with USF directives.

-Wastewater cluster system treatment facilities that fall under the jurisdiction of this Commission were visited to verify that their operations and services were provided to Alabama consumers in a satisfactory manner within the guidelines of Chapter 420-3-1 of the Rules of State Board of Health Bureau of Environmental Services dealing with Onsite Sewage Treatment and Disposal.
+Thirteen wastewater treatment facilities that fall under the jurisdiction of this Commission were examined to verify that services were provided to Alabama consumers in a satisfactory manner within the guidelines of Chapter 420-3-1 of the Rules of State Board of Health Bureau of Environmental Services dealing with Onsite Sewage Treatment and Disposal.